gcallah/MiscWriting/Empire/empire.md

 that their imagined republic could not be recreated led to years of civil war, and even made the situation worse for themselves and all their supporters.
-Julius Caesar, after taking power, was willing to make peace with (*Optimates*)[https://en.wikipedia.org/wiki/Optimates_and_populares], forgiving those who had opposed him, leaving them alive and not without status or property.
+Julius Caesar, after taking power, was willing to make peace with (*Optimates*)[https://en.wikipedia.org/wiki/Optimates_and_populares], forgiving those who had opposed him, leaving them alive and not without status and property.

 In gratitude, the *Optimates* assasinated Caesar.
 As a consequence they faced the second triumvirate of Octavius, Marc Antony, and
 Lepidus, who, having learned the lesson that their opponents could not be trusted, had them killed, drove them to